mohammadFeiz/aio-input/README.md

   header | object contain {attrs:Object,title:string,close:boolean} | undefined | if set title or close, a header content will render in top of popover. title is header title and if close set true , close button will be rendered. for customize header you can set attrs property.

   all this properties are optional

+# multiple props

+- use in this types:
+  - `select` `radio` `buttons` `file` `slider` `spinner`
+- boolean or number :
+  - Enables multiple selection mode.
+If true, allows selecting multiple options.
+If a number, limits the maximum number of selections.
+- enable multiple in select type will generate `multiselect` input by showing selected tags
+- enable multiple in radio type will generate `checklist` input.
+- enable multiple in slider type will generate `range slider` input by more that one point to select a range of values.

 <details>